viraatdas/video-super-resolution/README.md

 optional arguments:
-  -h, --help            show this help message and exit --zoom ZOOM           Specifies scaling factor of video --remove_noise        If specified, then will denoise the video --output_filename     OUTPUT_FILENAME
+  -h, --help            show this help message and exit --zoom ZOOM           Specifies scaling factor of video (default is 2x) --remove_noise        If specified, then will denoise the video --output_filename     OUTPUT_FILENAME
                         Specify output filename